Piedpiperz80/game_plan/game_design_document.md

 ### Sergeant Sodgaf Dask

 Sodgaf Dask serves as the Sergeant of Estel.
 "Old sod" to the men and women of the wall.

+### Maelis the Baker
+A rotund man with a jolly demeanor, Maelis runs the local bakery.
+His hands are always dusted with flour, and he has a twinkle in his eye.
+He lost his family to a plague years ago and has since dedicated his life to bringing joy to others through his delicious pastries.

+### Eldra the Seamstress
+Eldra is a slender woman with nimble fingers.
+She has a sharp eye for detail and is known for her exquisite embroidery.
+She is a widow and has a mysterious past that she doesn't talk about.

+### Gorrim the Blacksmith
+Gorrim is a burly half-orc with a gruff exterior but a heart of gold.
+He is a master of his craft, forging the finest weapons and armor in Estel.
+He has a deep scar across his face from a past battle.

+### Thalia the Herbalist
+Thalia is a middle-aged woman with a gentle soul.
+She has a deep knowledge of herbs and their medicinal properties.
+She lives alone on the outskirts of the city and is often sought out for her healing skills.

+### Father Eamon
+Father Eamon is the resident cleric of the Church of Estel.
+He is a man of advanced years, with a gentle demeanor and a calming presence.
+He provides spiritual guidance to the people of Estel and is always ready to lend a listening ear or a comforting word.

 ## Mechanics